josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 * The diagnostic relationship is:

 aspirant welfare fund
 → examination failure creates social and clinical costs, not only administrative inconvenience

-* The fund proposal also linked:
+* The fund proposal linked:
     * examination governance;
     * family welfare;
     * mental health;